 Of course, the meme drew criticisms.
 The argument that the present situation of an individual is to some significant extent the result of choices made in the past smacks progressives of victim blaming.
 That charge only works for those groups progressives have determined should not be held to account for the harm they cause.
 Progressives infantilize blacks, seeing them as incapable of making the choices that explain their plight, but rather as puppets on strings, victims of sociological forces.
 Those belonging to groups progressives despise (which includes groups to which they themselves belong) are not entitled to blame their behavior on those same abstract forces.
 Members of those groups are not only responsible for their behavior, but are responsible for the behavior of members of the same imagined communities.
 So when we hear about how poverty drives blacks to commit crime, poor whites are not excused from their wrongdoings.
 (The Wages of Victimism: Leftwing Trauma Production for Political Ends.)

 One criticism of the meme concerned social class, poverty, and demography, in particular the claims that poverty causes crime and that blacks earn less money than whites despite being in the same occupational classes.
 Taking up the second claim first, certainly at the moment for cop and lawyer, they exist, at least, in different occupational classes.
 Does that black cop make less than a white cop in his department at his rank?
 Not likely.
 But we don’t know the class location of the defendant.
 You cannot by looking at a person for whom the social role is unknown know for sure to what class he belongs.
 At the same time, we do know for certain that humans have agency.
 A human being makes a decision to break the law (“Society prepares the crime; the criminal commits it.”
 Progressives need Victims).
 I have little doubt the defendant is standing in the dock for breaking the law.
 Despite the occasional mistake, the system doesn’t arbitrarily take civilians into custody.
 It is unlikely that anybody forced that young man to do whatever it was that brought him in front of a judge (if he was forced, then he has a defense based on an excuse).
-As I have argued, demographic claims about individuals commit the fallacy of misplaced concreteness.
+As I have argued, demographic claims about individuals commit the ecological fallacy.

 As for the claim that blacks are poorer than whites and poverty is the main reason for involvement in criminal activities.
 But if this were true, given that there are twice as many poor whites than poor blacks, one would not expect to see blacks so starkly overrepresented in serious criminal offending, but rather whites representing the greater proportion of serious criminal offenses.
 But we don’t see that.
 Blacks are 13 percent of the population, yet they account for more than half of all murders and robberies and a third of aggravated assaults (between 36-38 percent of violent crime overall) and a third of burglaries.
 This is not because blacks are more likely to be arrested than whites compared to relative involvement in criminal activities.
 These facts hold across statistical measures.
 They explain black overrepresentation in prisons and jails.
 (The FAR Podcast: Explaining the Overrepresentation of Blacks in Crime.)